 Best Ice Axe Leash

 If you love braving the cold weather and rugged terrain when the ground is covered with ice and snow, then you know you’ll likely be carrying an ice axe with you to use when you need it.
-Whether you fish with it or decide to bring it along with you for safety reasons, you’ll want to make sure you secure your axe with a leash.
+Whether you are climbing an icy mountain or trekking a frozen body of water, you will need your ice axe with you.
+When you finish with it or decide to bring it along with you for safety reasons, you’ll want to make sure you secure your axe with a leash.
 Using one can prevent you from losing your much-needed tool in the snow or ice when you really need it most, keeping you going throughout the day with your activities.

 While getting a good leash is important so that you’ll never lose your axe, there are so many options to choose from that it can be difficult to make a decision.
-To help save you time, we’ve compiled a list of the top ten best ice axe leashes in the market today that you should consider, and we’ll also cover a few criteria points to help you make the best decision possible.
+Below we have listed the top ten best ice axe leashes in the market today, including detailed criteria for each product to help you decide which one suits your winter needs best so that you make the best decision possible.

 - Grivel Single Spring Leash